10 Best Herbal Essential Oils For Stomach Discomfort

 zingiber officinale essential oil

-Zingiber officinale, commonly known as ginger, is widely used in herbal medicine for its essential oils, which are known to alleviate stomach discomfort.
+Zingiber officinale, commonly known as ginger, is widely recognized for its medicinal properties, particularly in the form of its essential oils, which are derived through steam distillation of the fresh rhizome.

-However, it is important to dilute the oil properly and consult with a healthcare professional before use, especially for individuals with sensitive skin or existing health conditions.
+Due to its potent nature, it is important to use ginger essential oil cautiously and consult a healthcare provider before use, especially for individuals with existing medical conditions or during pregnancy.

 5. Mentha piperita